winnie likes honey

 Aaaa….No.

-Ever since 2007, The Commission on Human Medicines (CHM), in Britain, advised about how to improve safe use of cough and cold medicines for children under 12.
+Ever since 2007, The Commission on Human Medicines (CHM), in Britain, advised about how to improve the safe use of cough and cold medicines for children under 12.

 • For children under 6, they say parents and carers should no longer use over-the-counter (OTC) cough and cold medicines.
 Why?
 Because there is no evidence that they work.
-Even more, they can cause side effects, such as allergic reactions, hallucinations or other sleep effects.
+Even more, they can cause side effects, such as allergic reactions, hallucinations, or other sleep effects.

 how to treat cough naturally